instaclustr/cassandra-ttl-remover/README.md

  `ln -s <absolute path to the noTTL folder> <absolute path to src/java/org/apache/cassandra/ folder>`

-4. Link `TTLRemover` bash script into `tool/bin` folder of cassandra using the following cammand:
+4. Link `TTLRemover` bash script into `tool/bin` folder of cassandra using the following command:

  `ln -s <absolute path to the TTLRemover file> <absolute path to tool/bin/ folder>`